Permafrost/Tundra/README.md

 // divides the given integer x by y, returning the result tundra.integer.divide($integer.x, $integer.y);

-// increments the given integer by one tundra.integer.increment($integer);
+// increments the given $integer by one; returns one if $integer is not specified so that
+// this service can be used in a loop to both initialize and increment a counter variable tundra.integer.increment($integer);

 // multiplies the given integers together, returning the result